-Throughout the years I’ve moved around but spent middle school and high school in Orange County, California, now referred to as the OC.
-Many a summer was spent on the beaches of Newport, Corona Del Mar, and Laguna.
-I’ve always loved Laguna Beach because it’s an artsy hideaway with a jewel of a cove.
-I hadn’t been back there in years and was thrilled when I had the opportunity to go on a culinary/historical tour of the town.
+As a child, my family moved often around Southern California, but I was able to spend middle school and high school in Orange County.
+Many a summer was spent on the beaches of Newport, Corona Del Mar, and Laguna Beach.
+I always loved Laguna because it’s an artsy hideaway with a jewel of a cove.

 During the tour, we visited five Laguna Beach restaurants and enjoyed tasty samples of their culinary expertise.

-The Pizza Lounge – Sit on a lounge chair out front, inside, or have your honey-crust pizza delivered directly to the beach.
+The Pizza Lounge – Sit on a lounge chair out front, inside, or have a honey-crust pizza delivered to you on the beach.

 Slapfish – Sustainable seafood dishes.
 All their fish is non-toxic and comes from healthy populations.
-Check out the chowder fries we tried.
+We tried their scrumptious chowder fries.
 Slapfish started out as a food truck.

 GG’s Café Bistro – Mediterranean cuisine.
-We tried three kinds of hummus with fresh-baked pita bread.
+They let us try samples of their homemade hummus with fresh-baked pita bread.
 Yum!

 The Tortilla Republic – I loved the management’s enthusiasm and friendliness.
-We sampled guacamole, chips, salsa, flauta de Pollo, and Margaritas.
+We sampled guacamole, chips, salsa, flauta de Pollo, and, of course, Margaritas.